clouvet/sprite-mobile/README.md

    curl -fsSL https://gist.githubusercontent.com/clouvet/901dabc09e62648fa394af65ad004d04/raw/sprite-setup.sh -o sprite-setup.sh && chmod +x sprite-setup.sh && ./sprite-setup.sh
    ```

 The script will prompt for the public URL and configure hostname, git, Claude CLI, GitHub CLI, Fly.io, Tailscale, and start the required services.
 The script is idempotent and can be safely re-run.
+It supports both old (`curl-sprite-api`) and new (`sprite-env`) sprite API commands.

 **Note:** During authentication:
 - Claude CLI may start a new Claude session after completing.
 Just type `exit` or press `Ctrl+C` to exit and continue.